pangeacyber/pangea-mcp-proxy/README.md

 ## Prerequisites

 - Node.js v22.15.0 or greater.
 - A Pangea API token with access to AI Guard.
+This token needs to be stored in Pangea Vault.
 See [Service Tokens][] for documentation on how to create and manage Pangea API tokens.
+- A Pangea API token with access to Vault.
+This will be used to fetch the above token at runtime.

 ## Usage